 FSB: How did you get your start in jewelry?
 Had you always known you wanted to become a jeweler?

 Martin Katz: It goes back a little further, though.
 I had an inkling of a fascination with diamonds when I was 10 years old while visiting an aunt that worked in a jewelry store in Chicago.
-She showed me a 3 carat diamond and I was mesmerized by it, but I couldn’t quite grasp what “three carats” meant!
+She showed me a 3 carat diamond earrings for men and I was mesmerized by it, but I couldn’t quite grasp what “three carats” meant!

 Years later, I started selling Puca shells and liquid silver jewelry while at Indiana University.
 After graduation, I drove to California and managed to secure a position at a very important jewelry firm in Beverly Hills, CA. I worked as an assistant to one of the senior sales associates and spent a lot of time learning the vintage jewelry and design business.